Jmpp2909/Jonh09s-AklizArticles/ChristmasMods/main.md

 ## So Where Do You Go After This?

-All of these mods are available in **CurseForge**, just make a new profile for 1.21.1 on NeoForge and you can install *all* of these in the same modpack!
+All of these mods are available on **CurseForge** — create a NeoForge profile for Minecraft 1.21.1 and install them together in a single modpack.

-Want to try these out without the usual setup stress?
+Want to try these out on a server with friends without the usual setup stress?
 Hosting a seasonal server is easier than ever — **Akliz** offers quick installs and solid support so you can get your friends together and start decorating in minutes.
+Ready to jolly everything up?
+[Start your Akliz server today!](https://www.akliz.net/pricing)